tlisowicz/LibraryManager/README.md

 # Overwiev
 This project was made to get to know how to implement ORM mapping in C# using Entity Framework and how to use microservices using WCF.
+GUI was made in Windows Forms.
 In the application exist 3 types of users: admin, loggged user, guest.
 * Guest can browse library's offer and create an account.
 * User can browse, borrow, return a book and take a look at his borrowing history.